George Atherton Aitken: Public service

-Aitken completed his studies at University College, London with a degree in English.
+Aitken completed his studies at University College London with a degree in English.
 He entered the Civil Service in 1883, taking up a position within the Secretary's Office of the General Post Office.
 He benefited on a personal level from the reforms during this time within the postal system, which included the provision of a private library and reading room for its employees to encourage intellectual development.
 He published his first book in 1889.

 Aitken transferred to the Home Office in 1892.
-He was responsible for legislation that brought about improvements to Child Welfare, working under the future Home Office Secretary, Herbert Samuel, 1st Viscount Samuel.
-The passing of the Children Act 1908, consolidated and simplified existing legislation on child welfare and, most significantly, created a juvenile justice system.
+He was responsible for legislation that brought about improvements to Child Welfare, working under the future Home Office Secretary, Herbert Samuel.
+The passing of the Children Act 1908 (8 Edw.
+7. c.
+67), consolidated and simplified existing legislation on child welfare and, most significantly, created a juvenile justice system.

 Aitken was recognised in his profession as a career civil servant, receiving a number of promotions, where he eventually was elevated to the position of Assistant Secretary, becoming the first Head of the Children's Department at the Home Office in 1913.